• Skip to primary navigation

 This easy activity for learning about magnetism needs a magnet, paperclip and paper plate.

-This is a brilliant, simple science activity for starting to learn about features or adaptations that give animals a survival advantage.
+This is a brilliant, simple science activity for learning about features or adaptations that give animals a survival advantage.
 Children use different shaped tweezers to pick up pasta and other small items to demonstrate how some are easier to pick up than others.

 Help save The Gingerbread Man from the sly fox by building him a bridge.
 Children can use basic building materials such as lolly sticks, twigs and pipe cleaners to design, build and test a bridge.